Last Updated on August 30, 2024 by Rebecca Lake

 10. Put your ceiling fans to work

-Using ceiling fans is a simple way to save on electric that doesn’t cost you anything if you already have them installed.
+Using ceiling fans is a painless way to save on electric that doesn’t cost you anything if you already have them installed.

 Letting fans run can help keep your home cooler in summer and warmer in winter.
-Just make sure you’ve got the blades going the right away.
+Just make sure you’ve got the blades going the right way.

 In summer, you’ll want to set your fan to spin counterclockwise so cool air gets pushed down.
 In winter, you’ll set them clockwise to push warm air (remember, heat rises) back down.